Last Updated on November 5, 2022

 What to do in Bira Beach

-Bira Beach has some impressive diving to be done, its prolific marine life makes it the perfect spot.
-It’s also a good place for beginners as most of the reefs are not really deep and the current is usually weak.
+Bira Beach has some impressive diving to be done, its prolific marine life makes it the perfect spot, with some of the best diving spots in the world.
+It’s also a good place for beginners as most of the coral reefs are not really deep and the current is usually weak.
 The visibility is exceptional.

 There are also some beautiful snorkeling spots and the beach is a nice place to relax, really clean with white sand and translucent water.